Tag Archive for: emerging industries

 Create Educational and Thought-Leadership Content

 Creating educational content is another PR technique that helps healthtech firms provide value to their target audience.
 It involves blog posts, white papers, and e-books that highlight the benefits of their technology and provide unique perspectives on industry trends.
-Firms can share and promote content through various channels, like emails, social media, websites, etc.
+Firms can share and promote content through various channels, like emails, social media, websites, etc. Executives who take the reins as active spokespersons can often increase credibility for the brand when employing thought leadership tactics.
+Executive visibility is crucial for emerging industries and new brands, as public needs to see faces in order for trust to emerge.

 Manage Social Media